rbinksy/yodlee/README.md

     password: 'password@123#'
   }).then(function(login) {
-    // Access the tokens via the login object passed to this function }).catch(function() {});
+    // Access the tokens via the login object passed to this function }).catch(function(error) {});

 }).catch(function(error) {});

 ```

 ## Accessing authentication tokens
 The authentication tokens are cached in the application memory for 20 minutes after authentication by the steps above.
 The tokens should be accessed by the helper methods below.
-These methods will determine whether or not a new token is required based on the expirration timestamp stored in memory.
+These methods will determine whether or not a new token is required based on the expiration timestamp stored in memory.

 After performing a login you can access the session tokens using the helper methods below.